 A unit is a term used for the time interval of the service, and a unit of service is 15 minutes.

-The 8-Minute Rule applies to services where the beneficiary and the healthcare provider have direct contact.
+The 8-Minute rule applies to services where the beneficiary and the healthcare provider have direct contact.
 This means it must be an in-person visit.
+Review the below chart for a great visual of how the Medicare 8-Minute rule works.

 Medicare beneficiary services that last between 23 and 37 minutes are billed for two units, 38 to 52-minute services are billed as three units, and so on.

 Suppose there is an appointment for physical therapy at a physical therapist’s office.
 The person receives 28 minutes of physical therapy billing and a 9-minute consultation about the treatment plan at the appointment.
-That is a total of 37 minutes.
-So Medicare will be billed for 2 units.
+That’s a total of 37 minutes.
+So the physical therapist will bill Medicare for 2 units.

-Services are not billed separately, and they are combined based on the number of units for things such as therapeutic exercise or even applying cold packs.
+Services are not billed separately; they are combined based on the number of units for things such as therapeutic exercise or even applying cold packs.
 Timed procedures and modalities — even things like neuromuscular re-education or electrical stimulation are all billed this way for Medicare’s sake.

 Another example would be if there was another appointment at a medical facility.
 In this scenario, an ultrasound takes 11 minutes, then is followed by a 21-minute consultation, and ends with a 15-minute physical therapy session.
-The total is 47 minutes, so Medicare will be charged for 3 billable units of total time.
+The total is 47 minutes, so Medicare will be charged for 3 billable total time units.

 This rule also applies to home health agencies that provide approved Part B therapy covered in the beneficiary’s home.

 No!
-Medicare Advantage plans do not have to follow the 8-Minute Rule.
+Medicare Advantage plans don’t have to follow the 8-Minute rule.
+These Part C plans have their own billing and payment rules.

 How many minutes are 3 units for Medicare?